QBDev0ps/DevOps-Cloud-projects/Project10.md

 ![httpd error](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/2edc13e0-88eb-4dee-93b4-1a27d1affa10)

-**vii.** But as can be seen in the output image above, our attempt failed as the httpd service is unable to write to the log directory.
-To fix this issue, we proceed to give apache permissions to the **`/var/www/html`** directory with the following command:
+But as can be seen in the output image above, our attempt failed as the httpd service is unable to write to the log directory.

+**vii.** To fix the above issue, we proceed to give apache permissions to the **`/var/www/html`** directory with the following command:

 **`$ sudo chown -R apache:apache /var/www/html`**